piotrcurious/SDL_rolling_graph/README.md

 You can find more information about how to install and compile SDL2 C code on Linux/Ubuntu in [this web page](^2^) or [this web page](^3^).

+To compile the helper program, you need to have the gcc compiler, the pkg-config tool, and the event and pthread libraries installed on your system.
+You can either install them using prepared packages available with most Linux distributions, or download the source code and build them from scratch.

+To compile the helper program using gcc, you can use the following command:

+gcc -Wall -Wextra -g helper.c $(pkg-config --cflags --libs event_pthreads) -o helper-binary

+This command will compile the helper.c file with some warning flags and debugging symbols, and link it with the event and pthread libraries using the pkg-config tool.
+The output binary will be named helper-binary.

+You can find more information about how to install and compile event and pthread C code on Linux/Ubuntu in [this web page] or [this web page].

 Source: Conversation with Bing, 7/31/2023
 (1) How to install/compile SDL2 C code on Linux/Ubuntu. https://stackoverflow.com/questions/29876411/how-to-install-compile-sdl2-c-code-on-linux-ubuntu.
 (2) c - Compile an SDL project using gcc? - Stack Overflow. https://stackoverflow.com/questions/67233475/compile-an-sdl-project-using-gcc.